Intellectual Property Expert Witness

 Rogers DVS can provide IP and patent valuation services throughout the entire dispute resolution process, including: pre-filing assessments, discovery assistance (document requests and deposition and cross examination support), damages assessment, expert witness testimony, and alternative dispute resolution services.

-Rogers DVS analyzes financial, market and other economic data to assist in determining the appropriateness and quantity of damages awarded to the plaintiff, assuming defendant is found liable.
+Rogers DVS, a certified patent infringement expert witness, analyzes financial, market and other economic data to assist in determining the appropriateness and quantity of damages awarded to the plaintiff, assuming defendant is found liable.

 Patent Infringement Litigation